What are the ingredients in Jolt Gum?

 - Barry R., Detroit, MI

 Assuming the gum is IN your mouth, about 5 minutes, which makes it about 5x faster than energy drinks or coffee.
 And because much of the caffeine is absorbed sublingually (under the tongue) into your bloodstream, the effect should be a bit stronger than by routing it through your entire digestive tract.
-We use a proprietary and patented layered gum construction (oooooo, it's crazy sexy when we start talking about intellectual property!) to ensure maximum sublingual absorption and efficiency – which basically means we can actually use less caffeine than some other products (e.g. energy dinks) but give you a better energy boost!
+We use a proprietary layered gum construction (oooooo, it's crazy sexy when we start talking about intellectual property!) to ensure maximum sublingual absorption and efficiency – which basically means we can actually use less caffeine than some other products (e.g. energy dinks) but give you a better energy boost!

 What is Guarana?